bencawkwell/ansible-dwarffortress/README.md

     ansible-playbook df_40_20.yml --connection=local

-This installs the dependencies for dwarf fortress, and dwarf fortress itself.
+This installs the dependencies for dwarf fortress, and dwarf fortress itself which can be run using the command:

+    dwarffortress

-If you want to run in text mode
+If you want dwarf fortress to be configured to run in text mode

     ansible-playbook textmode.yml --connection=local